bduranvinet/SENTINEL-ed/README.md

 ---

 ## Step 5.
-Functional guide-target pairs <ins>
+Functional guide-target pairs

 >[!Note]
->For the following example, we will use the best guide-target pair obtained in the previous example.
+>For the following example, we will use the best guide-target pair from the previous example.
 Copy and paste the sequences into Geneious Prime, and also drag and drop the test.fasta file in the same folder.

 <img width="904" alt="image" src="https://github.com/user-attachments/assets/5171f735-4047-4ae1-8524-e31bddd06090" />

 >[!WARNING]
 >As this is a deep learning model, you might have got a different result; proceed with the best predicted target.

-### <ins> Step 5.1 Off-target check <ins>
+### <ins>Step 5.1 Off-target check</ins>

 Because SENTINEL uses the crRNAs as the main source of specificity while RPA is enrichment only, it is only required to BLAST the spacer sequence.
 It is optional also to BLAST the primers, but they will have off-targets.
 Moreover, RPA is highly tolerant of mismatches.